Hasner Law | Workers' Compensation | April 3, 2018

 While some people make a career in retail, this is a first job for many people.
 Retail stores tend to hire inexperienced people at a high rate and workers who are unfamiliar with the demands of retail work can be careless and make mistakes.
 Often, these mistakes – such as leaving boxes in walkways or failing to report a hazard – can lead other workers to suffer injuries.

-Contact an Atlanta Workers’ Compensation Law Firm Today
+Contact an Atlanta Workers’ Compensation Lawyer at Hasner Law PC Today

 Retail workers are surprisingly susceptible to a variety of work-related injuries.
-If you’ve suffered an injury at any type of job, you may be entitled to significant workers’ compensation benefits.
+If you’ve suffered an injury at any type of job in Georgia, you may be entitled to significant workers’ compensation benefits.
 The process of receiving benefits is not always a simple one and you may face many hurdles.
 It is always important to discuss your workplace injuries with an Atlanta workers’ compensation attorney to ensure your medical bills and other losses are covered.
-Contact Hasner Law online or call 678-888-HURT (4878) for a free initial consultation today.
+Reach out to our Atlanta workers’ compensation law firm today.